Wingaero/Module_3_Challenge/README.md

 # Module_3_Challenge

-Overview of Election Audit:
+## Overview of Election Audit:

-Explain the purpose of this election audit analysis.
+#### The purpose of this election audit analysis is to provide a summary of the provided data about the election with the inclusion of additional data.
+#### This additional data is as follows:
+    - The voter Turnout for each county
+    - The percentage of the total votes from each county out of the total count
+    - The county with the highest turnout

-Election-Audit Results:
+## Election-Audit Results:
 Using a bulleted list, address the following election outcomes.
 Use images or examples of your code as support where necessary.